humdek-unibe-ch/tbi-gaze/sample/README.md

 # Sample Files for Experimentation with Eye Tracker Utility

-This folder hold some sample files to use the gaze utility in a experiment management tool.
+This folder holds some sample files to use the gaze utility in an experiment management tool.

 ## `config.json`

 A sample configuration file which can be used as a starting point to configure the gaze utility.

+## `config_libgac.json`

+A sample configuration file which produces minimalistic gaze output data which matches with the example script of [`libgac`](http://phhum-a209-cp.unibe.ch:10012/LIB/LIB-gaze_analysis_c) (a gaze analysis library).

 ## `template.osexp`